Supplemental Compensation Policy

-1) Compensation for Overload Teaching: Additional teaching duties performed during the normal academic year, intersession, or summer session.
+- Compensation for Overload Teaching: Additional teaching duties performed during the normal academic year, intersession, or summer session.
 Overload pay is provided for faculty who teach additional courses that are included in the University class schedule.
 Overload pay does not factor into supplemental compensation limit calculations.
 Overload pay is according to the current University scale.
-Details about overload pay are in the Reponsibilities of Academic Staff policy.
+Details about overload pay are in the Responsibilities of Academic Staff Policy.

 Note: Additional compensation is subject to audit.
 To comply with local, state, or federal audit expectations, the University must have and abide by clear policies and procedures governing compensation.
-To ensure equitable application of McNeese’s supplemental compensation policy, these guidelines apply to all projects regardless of the source of funding (federal, state, local government, and non-/for- profit private entities) and whether the project is fixed price or cost-reimbursable.
+To ensure equitable application of this policy, these guidelines apply to all projects regardless of the source of funding (federal, state, local government, and non-/for-profit private entities) and whether the project is fixed price or cost-reimbursable.

-For example, using Federal funds to compensate faculty beyond their institutional base salary is prohibited.
-Unusual circumstances such as: 1) consultation work is across departmental lines; 2) consultation work involves a separate or remote operation; 3) the work performed by the consultant is in addition to regular departmental load may call for case by case review.
+For example, using federal funds to compensate faculty beyond their institutional base salary is prohibited.
+Unusual circumstances may call for a case-by-case review.
+Examples of unusual circumstances include: 1) consultation work across departmental lines; 2) consultation work involving a separate or remote operation; 3) work performed by the consultant in addition to regular departmental load.
 In general, extra compensation above the base salary may be allowable provided that such consulting arrangements are specifically provided for in the agreement or approved in writing by the sponsoring agency.

-A 9 month faculty member may receive compensation paid by or through the University during the summer period between the end of one academic year and the start of the next.
+A nine-month faculty member may receive compensation paid by or through the University during the summer period between the end of one academic year and the start of the next.
 The maximum rate for work done outside the academic year is 2/9 of the individual’s base salary.

-Additional compensation is subject to a cap equal to 25 percent of the base appointment salary (plus summer salary).
+Additional compensation is subject to a cap equal to 25% of the base appointment salary (plus summer salary).
 The cap applies to all sources of funds.
 See example below.

-Faculty members on 9-month academic year (AY) appointments may receive up to 25 percent of their base appointment salary in additional compensation.
+- Maximum salary for nine-month faculty members: Faculty members on nine-month academic year (AY) appointments may receive up to 25% of their base appointment salary in additional compensation.

-A faculty member with a 9-month AY base salary of $50,000 may earn additional compensation during the nine-month appointment of up to $12,500 for a maximum nine-month salary of $62,500.
+A faculty member with a nine-month AY base salary of $50,000 may earn additional compensation during the nine-month appointment of up to $12,500 for a maximum nine-month salary of $62,500.

 $50,000 × 0.25 = $12,500 maximum in additional compensation

-Federal and state regulations limit the amount of salary faculty members may earn during the summer from research and sponsored programs.
-McNeese State University limits salaries for summer assignments to 2/9 of the academic year salary, plus 25% of summer salary.
+- Maximum summer salary for nine-month faculty members: Federal and state regulations limit the amount of salary faculty members may earn during the summer from research and sponsored programs.
+The University limits salaries for summer assignments to 2/9 of the base appointment salary plus 25% of summer salary.

-The Office of Research Services must be contacted concerning fringe benefits included in supplemental compensation provided by external funds.
+The Office of Research and Sponsored Programs must be contacted concerning fringe benefits included in supplemental compensation provided by external funds.

 - The activity for which supplemental compensation is being requested must be approved by the department head and dean.